spynix/sui/README.md

 This means utilizing stylesheeting as much as possible rather than inline styling.

-- Each module should return a properly closed group of utility functions which provide the module's functionality.
+- Each module should return a closured expression which provides the module's functionality.
+This makes it possible to always maintain the component count, which is important for indexing.

 - Each module should have a create function which is the primary method of the module.
-This should return either an object or a properly closed expression which itself contains all the necessary data and becomes the primary method for controlling the component.
+This should return either an object or a properly closed expression which itself contains all the necessary data and becomes the primary method for controlling the component.  (tooltips are currently a failure on this point)

 ##Dependancies